michelle-loi/Hairmonize/frontend/README.md

 3) run in terminal: npm install react-icons
 4) run in terminal: npm add axios
 5) run in terminal: enter command: npm install

+---------- STOP HERE: FINISH ALL STEPS FOR THE BACK END AND START IT BEFORE CONTINUING WITH STEP 6 ------------

 6) run in terminal: npm start